Gavin-Humphrey/PORTFOLIO/README.md

 <br>

-# 👋 **Hi, I’m Gavin Humphrey**
+# **I am Gavin Humphrey**

-👨🏾‍🦰 ***I'm a passionate junior Python web developer with a keen interest in building robust and scalable web applications.
+👨🏾‍🦰 ***I am a passionate junior Python web developer with a keen interest in building robust and scalable web applications.
 I have a strong background in software engineering and enjoy solving complex problems through elegant code solutions.***

 ---
 <br>